gregpechiro/darkSideWatchFace/README.md

 Android Wear Dark Side of the Moon watch face
 =============================================

 This is my first watch face.
-It is a digital watch with a Dark Side if the Moon theme.
+It is a digital watch with a Dark Side of the Moon theme.

 It also displays the current Unix time stamp in seconds.
 The watch face has 4 complication placements.